procload/ai-dnd-rails/docs/background-spec.md

 ## 3. Concurrency Limit & Basic Job Logic

-> Now we’ll ensure each user can only run up to 10 concurrent background jobs.
-This also sets up retry logic and the basic “perform” flow you’ll reuse for all content-generation jobs.
+> Now we'll ensure each user can only run up to 10 concurrent background jobs.
+This also sets up retry logic and the basic "perform" flow you'll reuse for all content-generation jobs.

 - [ ] **3.1 Implement a `UserJobCounter` Service**